-Wear and tear, cheap production quality, seasonal changes and age are all major contributors to this buzz factor.
-You can find suspected high frets with a 6" straight edge or fret rocker; they'll allow the straight edge to tip back and forth.
+Wear and tear, cheap production quality, seasonal changes and age are all major contributors to the buzz factor generated by uneven frets.
+You can find suspected high frets with a 6″ straight edge or fret rocker; they’ll allow the straight edge to tip back and forth.
 You can also sight down the neck from the body end and, when angled in the right light, offending high or low frets will show themselves easily.

 2. FRETS TOO LOW

 Many old japanese imports came like this right from the factory – built more for chording rather than pushing the string up to your chin in a wicked bend.
 As instruments age, frets can be leveled out a couple of times, but each time you’re reducing the overall fret height and coming in contact with more fretboard.
 The net result is more of a fight for clear notes, not to mention string bending – ouch!
 In this case, a trip to your local tech is the way to go.